mirakc/mirakc/docs/web-api.md

 It also enough to run [BonDriver_mirakc].
 It's strongly recommended to enable `SERVICE_SPLIT` in `BonDriver_mirakc.ini` in order to reduce network traffic between mirakc and BonDriver_mirakc.
-Because the `/api/channels/{channel_type}/{channel}/stream` endpoint provides a **raw** TS stream which means that all TS packets from a tuner will be sent even though some of them don't need for playback.
+Because the `/api/channels/{channel_type}/{channel}/stream` endpoint provides a TS stream which includes all services in the specified channel.

 Unfortunately, mirakc doesn't work with [BonDriver_Mirakurun] at this point due to some kind of issue in BonDriver_Mirakurun or mirakc.